Pekanbaru

-It has an area of 632.26 km2, with a population of 897,767 at the 2010 Census, and 983,356 at the 2020 Census.
+It has an area of 632.26 km2, with a population of 897,767 at the 2010 Census, and 983,356 at the 2020 Census; the official estimate as at mid 2024 was 1,167,599 (comprising 586,917 males and 580,682 females).
 It is located on the banks of the Siak River, which flows into the Strait of Malacca, Pekanbaru has direct access to the busy strait and has long been known as a trading port.

 A settlement has existed on the site since the 17th century.
 In the late 19th century, the city was developed to serve the coffee and coal industries, and the Dutch built roads to help ship goods to Singapore and Malacca.
 This city has an airport called Sultan Syarif Kasim II International Airport, and a port called Sungai Duku that is located by the Siak River.

+Etymology

+The words "pekan" (market) and "baru" (new) in the Malay for "new market" are the source of the names Pekanbaru and Pekan Baru.
+Pekanbaru is used to be known as "new market" because back then Pekanbaru was a huge market which is known among the surrounding areas.
+It was formerly known as "Senapelan", which comes from the word "Sena", a tree that symbolises the region.
+Batin was the tribe chief at the time.
+In which around this time, this area transforms into Dusun Payung Sekaki, which is situated near the mouth of the Siak River, as it continues to grow into a new urban residential area.

+According to the records kept by Imam Suhil Siak, Sultan Muhammad Ali Abdul Jalil Muazamsyah under the rule of Sultan Yahya officially established Senapelan on the 21st of Rajab, Tuesday, in the year 1204 H, corresponding to the 23rd of June 1784 AD, which was later set as the foundation date of Pekanbaru City.
+Senapelan was later more commonly known as Pekanbaru.

 History

-Sultanate of Siak
+On 14 December 1745, the Siak region was ceded by the Sultan of Johor Sulaiman Badrul Alam Shah from the Johor Sultanate to the Dutch East India Company (VOC) under the terms of a treaty in return for Dutch help against the enemies of Johor.
+Siak was put under Dutch administration.
+The Sultan moved residence to a palace in Senapelan built in 1760.

 The origin of Pekanbaru was inseparable from the existence of the Siak River as a distributing route for commodities from the Minangkabau Highlands to the Strait of Malacca.
-During the 18th century, Senapelan region on the banks of the Siak River became a market for the Minangkabau merchants.
+During the 18th century, the Senapelan region on the banks of the Siak River became a market for the Minangkabau merchants.
 Over time, the area evolved into a crowded residential area.
 On June 23, 1784, based on the consultative meeting of the Council of Ministers from Sultanate of Siak Sri Indrapura, consisting of four tribal leaders (datuk) of Minangkabau tribes (Pesisir, Lima Puluah, Tanah Datar and Kampar), the area was named Pekanbaru.
 This date was later celebrated as the anniversary of this city.